peterlidee/streaming/article/article2.md

 ## ~~Conclusion~~ Challenge

-I can't offer a conclusion about static rendering as I don't know.
-So instead I will end this bonus chapter in a challenge.
+I can't offer a conclusion so instead I will end this bonus chapter in a challenge.

 I setup the example, and it is available on [github](https://github.com/peterlidee/streaming).
 Give it your best shot and see if any of you can explain why `loading.js` is not working as intended in not prerendered, not prefetched routes.